Small Business Stocking A Shop

 - Will they use your packaging or their own?

 - Will they credit your work?

-- Are there any benefits such as discount, social media/web promoting?
+- Are there any benefits such as discounts, social media/web promotion?

 - What happens if damage occurs to an item whilst in the shop?